Accommodation for international students

 As an international student, securing the right kind of accommodation in which to live during your stay in a new country will go a long way to shaping your study abroad experience in a positive way.

-The type of accommodation that you will find during your studies will depend on the country and university that you pick, and in some cases on your budget.
 We will describe the most popular types of accommodation that you are likely to find at university, how much they are likely to cost and which type of accommodation you should pick.

-Halls of residence/Student dorms
+University halls of residence/Student dorms

 Large universities will often have several halls from which you can choose, if this is the case, it makes sense to research which of the halls will be located most conveniently on campus for your studies.